kirtanp8/NEWS-API-PROJECT2/README.md

 # Teamwork

-As far as teamwork goes, Monia and I worked really well together, we both used the VSCode LiveShare extension from Monia's desktop and discusssed every piece of code + descision when we started working together.
+As far as teamwork goes, Monia and I worked really well together, we both used the VSCode LiveShare extension from Monia's desktop and discussed every piece of code and decision when we started working together.
 However, without telling each other, myself and Monia had done some homework prior to the day we started working.
-I simply made the request to grab all the data with the function below so we could start manipulating the data and displaying it and Monia had already worked on the `navigation bar` and had made sure we can click on a page.
+I simply made the request to grab all the data with the function below so we could start manipulating the data and display it on our website whilst Monia had already worked on the `navigation bar` and had made sure each route worked.
 We both surprised each other and I think it shows that we are both willing to go the extra mile for the team.

 ```
   useEffect(() => {